“Owasso tech job”

 [...
 That statement directly violated the OESC policies Jackson was sworn to uphold.
-It is surprising that she was bold enough to so in writing.]
+She was bold enough to do so in writing.]

 Strangely, the hearing officer made almost no mention at all of the fraudulent job offer that kicked off the entire sequence of events.
 I say

 almost because at one point in the interview she spoke of it in a mocking tone of voice.